enormandeau/github_tutorial/files/01_revision_control.md

 your career!

 ## Why chose Git and GitHub?
-Git and GitHub are the combo that is most used by scientists to share their projects.
-There are tons of online ressources about how to get started with Git and GitHub, so getting help is easy.
+There are many revision systems and online code hosting services.
+However, Git and GitHub are by far the most used by scientists.
+This means there are tons of online ressources about how to get started and using Git and GitHub, so getting help is easy.

 ## Next section
 In the next section, we will discover GitHub, including how to create an